rsperberg/rsperberg.github.io/_posts/2015-02-15-essential-js-links.md

 {% include image-no-descrip.html url="/media/2015-02-15-essential-js-links/es6-shim.png" %}

 “Provides compatibility shims so that legacy JavaScript engines behave as closely as possible to ECMAScript 6 (Harmony).”
 Somewhat stable, but a few things I thought were solid got shifted to ES7. <br />
-_30 contributors <span class="octicon octicon-star"></span>star:&nbsp;43 <span class="octicon octicon-repo-forked"></span>fork:&nbsp;78_
+_30 contributors <span class="octicon octicon-star"></span>star:&nbsp;52 <span class="octicon octicon-repo-forked"></span>fork:&nbsp;84_

 ### [es7-shim](https://www.npmjs.com/package/es7-shim "link to package site at npm")

 {% include image-no-descrip.html url="/media/2015-02-15-essential-js-links/es7-shim.png" %}

 “es7-shim.js exports an object that contains shims that can be used to monkeypatch a JavaScript context to contain all ECMAScript 7 methods that can be faithfully emulated with a legacy JavaScript engine.”
 Experimental.
-Use with caution.
+Use with caution.<br />
+_217 downloads in the last month from npm_

 ### [HTML5 Cross Browser Polyfills](https://github.com/Modernizr/Modernizr/wiki/HTML5-Cross-Browser-Polyfills "link to Modernizr GitHub wiki page on HTML5 cross-browser polyfills")